tulicsgabriel/Machine-Learning-examples/README.md

  - **Fully-Connected Deep Neural Network_k-fold_Updated**: My updated template for a binary classification, with a confusion matrix.
 Metrix given: Accuracy, Matthews Correlation Coefficient.
 For each class: Recall, Precision, F1 score, Specificity, Sensitivity
   - **Fully-Connected Deep Neural Network_random_split_Updated**: Simirarly, a template for a binary classification using random split.

+Lazy update: there's a bug in the DNN notebook, will update it later maybe